damaidec/damaidec.github.io/Command-and-control/havoc2.md

     }
 ```

-Save the new profile and rerun the server.
-Generate the payload and run strings again, we can see that theres a difference and it removes what we want to.
-I highly suggest to add more replace strings similar on the blog of whiteknightlabs to have more a bit of stealthiness.
+Save the new profile and restart the server.
+Generate the payload and run strings again, you should see a difference and that it removed the targeted strings to replace.
+I highly recommend adding more replacestrings, similar to WhiteKnight Labs’ blog, to add a little bit of stealth.

 ![alt text](img/image2.png)

-Generate a new payload, execute it on a windows test server and ensure that it still works whenever you do something in the profile.
+Another thing to do when you edit the profile or change something in the source code, is to always generate a new payload, execute it on a windows test server and ensure that it still works.

 ### sleep and jitter
 If you have notice we have sleep and jitter on the profile when we generate it. [havoc profile documentation](https://havocframework.com/docs/profiles)